James McNeill Whistler: Personal relationships

 Whistler was friendly with many French artists, including Henri Fantin-Latour, Alphonse Legros, and Gustave Courbet.
 He illustrated the book Les Chauves-Souris with Antonio de La Gandara.
-He also knew Édouard Manet and the Impressionists, notably Claude Monet, and Edgar Degas.
-As a young artist, he was a close friend of Dante Gabriel Rossetti, a member of the Pre-Raphaelite Brotherhood.
+He also knew Édouard Manet and the Impressionists, notably Claude Monet and Edgar Degas.
+As a young artist, he was a friend of Dante Gabriel Rossetti, a member of the Pre-Raphaelite Brotherhood.
 His close friendships with Monet and poet Stéphane Mallarmé, who translated the Ten O'Clock lecture into French, helped strengthen respect for Whistler by the French public.
 Whistler was friendly with his fellow students at Gleyre's studio, including Ignace Schott, whose son Leon Dabo Whistler later would mentor.

 Whistler's lover and model for The White Girl, Joanna Hiffernan, also posed for Gustave Courbet.
 Historians speculate that Courbet used her as the model for his erotic paintings Le Sommeil and L'Origine du monde, possibly leading to the breakup of the friendship between Whistler and Courbet.

 During the 1870s and much of the 1880s, he lived with his model and mistress Maud Franklin.
 Her ability to endure long, repetitive sittings helped Whistler develop his portrait skills.
 He not only made several excellent portraits of her, but she was also a helpful stand-in for other sitters.
 Whistler had two daughters by Maud Franklin: Ione (born circa 1877) and Maud McNeill Whistler Franklin (born 1879).
 Maud sometimes referred to herself as 'Mrs. Whistler', and in the census of 1881 gave her name as 'Mary M. Whistler'.

 Whistler had several extramarital children, of whom Charles James Whistler Hanson (1870–1935) is the best documented.
 After Whistler parted from his mistress Joanna Hiffernan, she helped to raise Hanson, even though his mother was the parlour maid, Louisa Fanny Hanson.

 In 1888, Whistler married Beatrice Godwin, whom he called Beatrix or Trixie.
 She was the widow of his friend E. W. Godwin, the architect who had designed Whistler's White House, and the daughter of the sculptor John Birnie Philip and his wife Frances Black.
 Beatrix and her sisters Rosalind Birnie Philip and Ethel Whibley posed for many of Whistler's paintings and drawings; with Ethel Whibley modeling for Mother of Pearl and Silver: The Andalusian (1888–1900).
 The first five years of their marriage were very happy, but her later life was a time of misery for the couple, due to her illness and eventual death from cancer.
 Near the end, she lay comatose much of the time, completely subdued by morphine, given for pain relief.
 Her death was a heavy blow Whistler never quite overcame.